 Other Works Consulted

 - Angulo P, Lindor KD (2010).
 Primary biliary cirrhosis.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1477–1488.
+Philadelphia: Saunders.

 - Bacon BR (2015).
 Cirrhosis and its complications.
-In DL Longo et al., eds., Harrison's Principles of Internal Medicine, 18th ed., vol. 2, pp. 2592–2602.
-New York:
+In DL Kasper et al., eds., Harrison's Principles of Internal Medicine, 19th ed., vol. 2, pp. 2058–2067.
+New York: McGraw-Hill Education.

 - Bataller R (2008).
 Cirrhosis of the liver.
 In EG Nabel, ed., ACP Medicine, section 4, chap.
 9. Hamilton, ON: BC Decker.

 - Carithers RL, McClain CJ (2010).
 Alcoholic liver disease.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1383–1400.
+Philadelphia: Saunders.